scalatra/scalatra-website/guides/views.md

 It also means that any controller variables that you want to access in your views need to be explicitly sent to the view by your controller.
-They also need to be declared in the views before they can be used.
+They need to be declared in the views before they can be used.

 View parameters are be passed to your views using a Seq(String, Any) after the path to the template file.
 The simplest example might look like this: